-Introduction
+Introduction:

-The vision of Lane Transit District (LTD) is to provide people the independence to achieve their goals, creating a more vibrant, sustainable and, equitable community.
+The vision of Lane Transit District (LTD) is in all that we do, we are committed to creating a more connected, sustainable, and equitable community.
 LTD believes its services should be accessible to all potential users.
-It is under this belief that LTD has prepared this program to meet the requirements set forth in Title VI of the Civil Rights Act of 1964, concerning access to services for people with limited English language proficiency (LEP).
-As a recipient of federal financial assistance, LTD must adhere to LEP standards set forth.
-Under Executive Order 13166: Improving Access to Services for Persons with Limited English Proficiency, LTD is federally mandated to examine the services it provides and develop and implement a system by which LEP persons can have meaningful access to the benefits, services, information, and other important portions of its programs and activities.
+It is with this belief that LTD has prepared this program to meet the requirements set forth in Title VI of the Civil Rights Act of 1964 concerning access to services for people with limited English language proficiency (LEP).
+As a recipient of federal financial assistance, LTD must adhere to the LEP standards set forth.
+Under Executive Order 13166: Improving Access to Services for Persons with Limited English Proficiency, LTD is federally mandated to examine the services it provides and to develop and implement a system by which LEP persons can have meaningful access to the benefits, services, information, and other important portions of its programs and activities.
 LEP includes persons who are unable to communicate effectively in English because their primary language is not English and they have not developed fluency in the English language.

-This plan has been developed utilizing the U. S. Department of Transportation's (DOT) LEP Guidance Handbook.
+This plan has been developed utilizing the U.S. Department of Transportation's (DOT) LEP Guidance Handbook.
 The DOT provides guidance to transit agencies receiving federal funding based upon the determination of need, using a Four Factor Analysis.
-This Analysis includes the criteria:
+This Analysis includes the following criteria:

-- 1. The number or proportion of LEP persons eligible to be served or likely to be encountered by a LTD program, activity or service. - 2.
-The frequency with which LEP persons come in contact with LTD programs, activities or services. - 3.
-The nature and importance of programs, activities or services provided by LTD to the LEP population. - 4.
-The resources available to LTD and overall cost to provide ELP assistance.
+- 1. The number or proportion of LEP persons eligible to be served, or likely to be encountered by a LTD program, activity, or service. - 2.
+The frequency with which LEP persons come in contact with LTD programs, activities, or services. - 3.
+The nature and importance of programs, activities, or services provided by LTD to the LEP population. - 4.
+The resources available to LTD and overall cost to provide LEP assistance.